Aditi-Singh16/Anti-Phishing-Website/README.md

 * JavaScript

 ## Results
-Our Website detects the URL phishing or not with an accuracy of *80-85%*.
+Our Website detects phishing urls with an accuracy of *80-85%*.

 Website Link:
 https://codecampawp.000webhostapp.com/index.php